Oseni03/django-review/README.md

-# django-inventory
+# django-product-review

-Django-inventory is a Django app to perform full Ecommerce inventory functionality.
-You get to add product specific to a category, attribute, type and brand.
+Django-review is a Django app that helps add and display reviews.

-For better understanding of the project, kindly check out django-htmx and mptt documentation.

-Detailed documentation is in the "docs" directory.

 ## Quick start

+1. Install the needed packages

+        ``pip install django-product-review django_htmx mptt``

-1) Add "inventory" to your INSTALLED_APPS setting like this
+2. Add "review" to your INSTALLED_APPS setting like this

         INSTALLED_APPS = [
             ...
-            'inventory',
+            'review',
             'django_htmx',
-            'mptt',
+            'widget_tweaks',
         ]

     AND